 DIY Velvet Pumpkins and Stuffed Pumpkins

-Last year was the first time I saw velvet pumpkins and they are very beautiful.
-They are so pretty and pricey.
-I instantly knew they were different than other stuffed pumpkins and it took me a while to figure out why.
+Velvet pumpkins are really beautiful aren’t they?
+So pretty and of course pricey.
+I knew they were different from regular stuffed pumpkins right away, but it took me a while to figure out how?

-Velvet pumpkins, of course, are made using stretchy velvet and real stems, but they snuggle into the other decor differently as well.
-The biggest difference is the stuffing, instead of using polyfill stuffing, velvet pumpkins are filled with stuffing pellets.
+Velvet pumpkins are made using stretchy velvet and real stems, that’s easy to notice, but they snuggle into the other decor differently.
+You can find velvet pumpkins that are basically stuffed pumpkins using velvet instead of other fabric.
+They aren’t the same are the fancy velvet pumpkins, it turns out the biggest difference isn’t the fabric, its the stuffing material.
+Instead of using polyfill stuffing, velvet pumpkins are filled with stuffing pellets.
 The pellets give them the weight they need to achieve that distinct look.

 Velvet Pumpkin Supplies